RaymondXXX666/SV3D-4D-4D-2.0-experiment-code/README.md

-# HI, here is the environment used in the experiment, after installing all of them, you just need to download the weight of the modal that you need from Hugging Face. （ ✿＞◡❛）
+# HI, here is the environment used in the experiment, after installing all of them, you just need to download the weight of the modal that you need from Hugging Face. （ ✿＞◡❛）#### if not, just pip install WhateverCouldn'tFind

 Environment: